docker inspect twistlock_defender_<VERSION> | grep -e CapAdd -A 7 -e Priv "CapAdd": [ "NET_ADMIN", "SYS_ADMIN", "SYS_PTRACE", "MKNOD", "SETFCAP" ], -- "Privileged": false,

 Because kernel modules have unrestricted system access, a security flaw in them is a system wide exposure.
 A single unchecked buffer or other error in such a low level component can lead to the complete compromise of an otherwise well designed and hardened system.
 Further, kernel modules can introduce significant stability risks to a system.
 Again, because of their wide access, a poorly performing kernel module that’s frequently called can drag down performance of the entire host, consume excessive resources, and lead to kernel panics.
 For these reasons, many modern operating systems designed for cloud native apps, like Google Container-Optimized OS, explicitly prevent the usage of kernel modules.

-By default, Defender establishes a connection to Console on TCP port 8084, although the port number can be customized to meet the needs of your environment.
+By default, Defender connects to Console with a websocket on TCP port 443.
 All traffic between Defender and Console is TLS encrypted.

 Defender is responsible for enforcing vulnerability and compliance blocking rules.
 When a blocking rule is created, Defender moves the original runC binary to a new path and inserts a Prisma Cloud runC shim binary in its place.